 Why are New Zealand houses so damp and mouldy?
 Is the housing stock to blame?
 Is it the way houses are constructed?
 Is it the typology?
-Lillian Hanley spoke with Philippa Howden-Chapman about the state of New Zealand’s houses and what effect damp and mouldy homes have on people’s health and living standards.
+Lillian Hanley spoke with Philippa Howden-Chapman about the state of New Zealand’s houses, and what effect damp and mouldy homes have on people’s health and living standards.

 Philippa Howden-Chapman is a Professor of Public Health at the University of Otago.
-Howden-Chapman is an expert in public policy and is the director of the housing and health research programme at the university.
+She is an expert in public policy and is the director of the housing and health research programme at the university.

-This interview was originally aired on 95bFM’s weekly news and current affairs show The Wire.
-For more stories like this click here.
+This interview originally aired on 95bFM’s weekly news and current affairs show The Wire.
+For more stories like this, click here.

 Disclaimer: The ideas expressed in this discussion reflect the views of the guest and not necessarily the views of The Big Q.